printix/Power-BI/Readme.md

 ## Changing the timestamp of the logs
 If you want to use another timestamp for logging, you can change the "$Global:TimestampFormat" parameter in the "Get-PrintixDataExtract.ps1" file according to [Standard DateTime formats](https://ss64.com/ps/syntax-dateformats.html).

+# Troubleshooting

+## Exception: The remote server returned an error: (400) Bad Request

+If the runbook fails with an 400 bad request, this is usually caused by one of two problems;
+- Your Powershell Modules are out of date.
+Read [here](https://docs.microsoft.com/en-us/azure/automation/automation-update-azure-modules) for how you can update them.
+- The run as account does not have the necessary permissions to get a storage account key.Read more [here](https://docs.microsoft.com/en-us/azure/automation/automation-create-runas-account).

+## Exception: The remote server returned an error: (500) Internal server Error

+If the runbook fails with an 500 bad request, this is usally caused by one of three problems;
+- You specified an invalid Printix partnerID, ClientID or secret
+- You specified an invalid printix tenant
+- You passed on an invalid timespam